The Practice of Renewing Your Mind Through Principles from Cognitive Behavioral Therapy

 Spiritual Guidance in Spiritual Development

 It’s important to receive spiritual guidance from fellow Christians, but this doesn’t have to take place in an authoritarian context.
 A spiritual guide should be a helper who walks in step with the Holy Spirit.
-Counseling and coaching can be contexts for this supportive role.
+Counseling and coaching, such as those offered by Newport Beach Christian Counseling, can be contexts for this supportive role.

 One area in which spiritual guidance is important is correcting inaccurate beliefs about God’s attributes.
 Ignorance and lies about who God is need to be revealed and refuted for true spiritual growth to take place.
 Believing the truth about God and understanding who he really is, allows us to be restored and healed when receiving spiritual guidance.
 God’s love heals us so that we can live for him.